OMAS-IIIF/oldaplib/docs/index.md

-# OMASLIB
+# About

-OMASLIB is a library of Python classes that allows to create data models for RDF based linked data systems.
+OLDAP is a library of Python classes that allows to create data models for RDF based linked data systems.
-It uses RDF, RDFS, OWL and SHACL to define consistent data models for projects that are are to be based on RDF.
+It uses RDF, RDFS, OWL and SHACL to define consistent data models for projects that are to be based on RDF.
 A short introduction of the base technology is given below.

 ## Linked Data